 - Tokyo, Japan

 You will arrive at Mactan International Airport.
-To know how to get to either Cebu city, South Cebu or North Cebu click here!
+To know how to get either to Cebu city, South Cebu or North Cebu from the airport, click here!

 Here are nearby provinces that offer a ferry trip to Cebu:

 Although available, traveling by ferry from Manila or Cagayan de Oro is highly discouraged as travel consumes close to 1 day.